MicrosoftDocs/sql-docs/docs/reporting-services/tools/reporting-services-in-sql-server-data-tools-ssdt.md

 The Grouping pane has two modes:

 - **Default**.
-You use default mode to display all row and column groups in a hierarchical format that shows the relationship of parent groups, child groups, adjacent groups, and detail groups.
+You use default mode to display all row and column groups in a hierarchical format that shows the relationships between parent groups, child groups, adjacent groups, and detail groups.
 A child group appears under and at the next indent level compared to its parent group.
 An adjacent group appears at the same indent level as its peer or sibling groups.

   You also use default mode to add, edit, or delete groups.
 For groups based a single dataset field, you drag the field to the Row Groups or Column Groups pane.
 You can insert the group next to an existing group.
 To add an adjacent group, you use the shortcut menu of the sibling group.
 To display which tablix cells belong to a group, you select the group in the Grouping pane.